Lawyers Discuss What to Do After a Phoenix Bike Accident

 - Call the police.
 Insist that the police officer file a report.
 If an officer does not respond, go to the nearest police station and file a report within 72 hours.

-- If possible, obtain the name, address and phone number of all witnesses.
+- If possible, obtain the names, addresses, and phone numbers of all witnesses.

-- Take photos of the accident scene, your bike, all involved vehicles and your injuries.
+- Take photos of the crash scene, your bike, all involved vehicles, and your injuries.

 - Get necessary medical treatment.